appuio/techlab/labs/04_deploy_dockerimage.md

-# Lab 4: Deploy a Docker Image
+# Lab 4: Deploying a Docker Image

 In this lab, we will jointly deploy the first "pre-built" Docker image and take a closer look at the OpenShift concepts Pod, Service, DeploymentConfig and ImageStream.